mvolkmann/blog/src/lit.md

 ## Context

+The {% aTargetBlank "https://lit.dev/docs/data/context/", "@lit/context" %}
-The `@lit/context` package provides a way to make data available throughout a component subtree.
+package provides a way to make data available throughout a component subtree.
 It avoids "prop drilling" where data is passed through every layer of a component hierarchy.